 The No. 43 has serrated Magne-Traction edges that help it saw into and grip even the tightest snowpacks.
 These added contact points really help it bite into ice and hardpack, and we never had much of an issue with this board slipping or skidding.

-Decidedly much more fun to test than the icy stuff, our next round of tests focused on the powder performance of the No. 43 and all the other snowboards, which is responsible for 20% of the final score for each board.
-While the No. 43 didn't compare to the highest scorers, we found the No. 43 offered more than enough float for all but the deepest days.
+Decidedly much more fun to test than the icy stuff, our next round of tests focused on performance in powder.
+This metric is responsible for 20% of the final score for each board.
+While the No. 43 didn't compare to the highest scorers, it still offered more than enough float for all but the deepest days.

 Our stability metric is responsible for 20% of the final score for each board as well.
 In this metric, we let each of these boards rip on the groomers to evaluate how well they handled themselves when you turn the throttle up to "11".
 The No. 43 held its own and rose to the occasion, giving us more than enough confidence to go for maximum speed.